Free Mental Health Programs and Groups

 This group meets Sundays, 11:00 a.m. to 1:00 p.m., Classroom #3, Atkinson Amphitheatre at Carrier Clinic.

-Mood Disorder Support GroupHeld every Thursday from 7:30 pm—9:15 pm, in the Garden Café, The Mood Disorder
+Mood Disorder Support GroupHeld every Thursday from 7:30 pm—9:15 pm in the Amphitheater

 Support Group is intended as an informal forum for education, support and socialization among patients diagnosed with depression, bipolar disorders or related mood disorders.
 Families, friends and others who are interested in learning about these illnesses or offering support are also welcomed to attend.